zamiul20/Basal-Library/Documentation/Converting_Bases/rippllification.md

 <R+ল+3T 95.3জ012678 = <R+ল+3T 9, 5, ., 3, জ, 0, 1, 2, 6, 7, 8 = 98765.3210

 ```
+To change a number back to having no echo, do the literal reverse of the function above.

 Originally, this was meant to easily calculate depolarised numbers mentally, and I used a ripple of +1 or -1, but I figured that it would well in cryptography if there could be other parameters.